hanzoai/ROCm/docs/how-to/deep-learning-rocm.rst

 Deep learning frameworks provide environments for machine learning, training, fine-tuning, inference, and performance optimization.

-ROCm offers a comprehensive ecosystem for optimized deep learning development and operations, along with ROCm-aware versions of widely used deep learning frameworks and libraries, including PyTorch, TensorFlow, and JAX.
+ROCm offers a complete ecosystem for developing and running deep learning applications efficiently.
+It also provides ROCm-compatible versions of popular frameworks and libraries, such as PyTorch, TensorFlow, JAX, and others.

-The AMD ROCm organization, which is actively involved in open-source contributions and development, collaborates closely with in-demand framework organizations to ensure that framework-specific optimizations effectively leverage AMD accelerators and GPU architectures.
+The AMD ROCm organization actively contributes to open-source development and collaborates closely with framework organizations.
+This collaboration ensures that framework-specific optimizations effectively leverage AMD GPUs and accelerators.

-The topics noted in the following table provide information about the installation and compatibility of these ROCm-enabled deep learning frameworks.
-The compatibility topics note the ROCm and third-party tool version support.
-Additionally, the :doc:`Compatibility matrix <../compatibility/compatibility-matrix>` topic notes the supported deep learning framework versions.
+The table below summarizes information about ROCm-enabled deep learning frameworks.
+It includes details on ROCm compatibility and third-party tool support, installation steps and options, and links to GitHub resources.
+For a complete list of supported framework versions on ROCm, see the :doc:`compatibility matrix <../compatibility/compatibility-matrix>` topic.

 .. list-table::
     :header-rows: 1